PhD Fine Art (practice-led) The Elusive Digital Frame and the Elasticity of Time in Painting, LMU, 2012

 Module Leader on MA Film: MDA4002: Moving Image Practice

-Anne has more than twenty years experience teaching art, film and media, most recently prior to Middlesex, working at UAL: Camberwell and Chelsea.
+Anne has more than twenty years experience teaching fine art, film and media, with a specialism in Artists' Moving Image Practice, most recently prior to Middlesex, working at UAL: Camberwell and Chelsea.
 She is currently external examiner for Fine Art at University of Chester and has also been a lead moderator in Access courses for the Open College Network.

 Anne is an artist-filmmaker and curator.
-She holds a practice-led PhD in Fine Art: The Elusive Digital Frame and the Elasticity of Time in Painting Recent projects include films 'Thrashing in the Static' (2014) and post-production on the award-winning 'Time You Need' (2015), film curator for experimental contemporary art and music festival Supernormal.
+She holds a practice-led PhD in Fine Art: The Elusive Digital Frame and the Elasticity of Time in Painting Recent projects include films: 'Wakeful' supperted by ACE and screened at CCA Glasgow and Estonian Maritime Museum, 'Thrashing in the Static' (2014) and post-production on the award-winning 'Time You Need' (2015).
+Art and Film curator for experimental contemporary art and music festival Supernormal.

 Her most recent publication is the book: See Red: Feminist Posters, 1974-1990, publ. by Four Corners Books, 2016.
 She has published in: The Journal of Visual Arts Practice, The Journal of Media Practice and Sesmograf, and has an article forthcoming (2017) in The Journal of Contemporary Painting.
 She is a member of the Artists’ Research Group for Performance Studies International and has contributed papers to PSI in Shanghai, Stamford and Copenhagen.
 She also has a forthcoming in 2017 in Speaking of Practice, a publication on practice-led research in the arts from UAL.